Approximate Reading Time: 8 Minutes

 - Get “ground floor” synchronization between left-hand fingering and right-hand picking.

-This isn’t necessarily what I would recommend for a beginner guitarist to use, because part of reason I’m doing this is to regain full strength and control of my fingers again for overall usage in life, in addition to the extra added benefit of teaching myself how to play guitar again.
+This isn’t necessarily what I would recommend for a beginner guitarist to use, because part of the reason I’m doing this is to regain full strength and control of my fingers again for overall usage in life, in addition to the extra added benefit of teaching myself how to play guitar again.

 It takes anywhere from 30 to 45 minutes to complete this post-injury practice routine for guitar.
 The key is not to rush it or “force” it, but to focus on executing each movement slowly and cleanly, letting every note and fingering ring clearly.
 Speed is of no concern right now.